MALLARDS HOUSE (formerly The Plain House)

 In March 1932 Mr C F Trevor was proprietor of Chequers Garage and he regularly advertised his business in the parish magazine.
 The street directory for 1935 shows that Jesse Apps was living at Plain House with his wife and that he was a motor engineer.
 Between 1938 and 1940 his listing had changed to show the business as ‘Apps Motors’.

 The trade directory of 1948 shows that Mr Chas.
 Eric Boorman was a motor engineer at Chequers Garage.
-By the 1960s the garage had changed hands again and was then known as Hoad’s Garage.
+Then, between 1950 and 1971, George and Joy Waters were running Chequers Garage.
 Another entry in the parish magazine in 1975 mentions Mr Baldock of Chequers Garage.
 Mr Baldock is said to have been an ‘avid collector of vintage machines’ and the article tells us that he had recently purchased a bicycle bearing the name of William Rootes of Rootes Group fame.

 The garage business finally closed and, until the end of 2017, the premises were the offices of an estate agency.
 The name was also changed to Mallards House.
 In January 2018 the property became offices of a wealth management company.